Tag: Dallas MBA (page 1 of 4)

 • Don’t focus only on title – the CEO of a large company may sound like an impressive recommendation, but unless they work with you closely, the recommendation letter will likely fall short of delivering the information that the Admissions Committee is looking for.

-• Steer clear of asking a direct report (someone who reports up to you) or a family member to submit a letter of recommendation.
+• Steer clear of asking a direct report (someone who reports up to you) to submit a letter of recommendation.

 • When it comes to other options, use your best judgment.
-An undergraduate professor may not be the best person to address some of the questions posed on the recommendation form, and the Admissions Committee is looking mainly at your post-undergraduate work experience.
+An undergraduate professor may not be the best person to address some of the questions posed on the recommendation form and the Admissions Committee is looking mainly at your post-undergraduate work experience.

 You’ve chosen a recommender.
 What’s next?

-First, before asking your recommender to take this on, keep in mind that they are likely a busy individual – be sure to give them plenty of notice before the application deadline.
+First, before asking your recommender to take this on, keep in mind that they are likely a busy individual – be sure to give them plenty of notice prior to the application deadline.

 Secondly, give them a heads-up about your request.
 You don’t want to blindly email someone and ask them to write something for you without having a conversation.
 It may be a good idea to revisit certain projects you worked with them on.
 Most importantly, explain to your recommender why you’re pursuing an MBA.
 Giving them some context behind your ask will go a long way and will likely result in a stronger letter.